 Check the name and location of your output.pof file.

 Add the FPGA .SOF to the .POF by double clicking the SOF_DATA Page_0.
-Browse to the .SOF image compiled.
+Browse to where the .SOF image was compiled.

 We now change where in the POF this image will be offset.